๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 ๐Ÿ‡ต๐Ÿ‡น Portugal$116

-Daily Budget for Popular Destinations
+Daily Travel Budget for Countries in Europe

 How Much Is a Trip to Barcelona?